DataDog/documentation/content/en/tracing/legacy_app_analytics/_index.md

 ## App Analytics setup

-App Analytics configuration options are located in the tracing libraries and in the Datadog Agent.
+App Analytics configuration options are located in the Tracing Libraries and in the Datadog Agent.
 In the libraries, analytics spans from your services are generated either [automatically](#automatic-configuration) or [manually](#custom-instrumentation).

 ### In Tracing Libraries